What is Medicare?

 Elite Insurance Group will help you understand your options.

 That’s why we’re here.
-We specialize in the senior market, and our insurance agents will make obtaining your benefits stress-free.
-We are here to help you understand which health plan is best for your needs.
+We specialize in the Medicare-eligible market, and our Licensed insurance agents will help you understand which health plan is best for your needs.

 If you live in the United States and are over the age 65 or permanently disabled, you may be eligible for Medicare coverage.
-Medicare is a federal health insurance program that provides medical benefits to specific groups, such as seniors and those with disabilities.
+Medicare is a federal health insurance program that provides medical benefits to specific groups, such as people 65 or older and those with disabilities.

 Though the name is similar, it should not be confused with Medicaid, a health coverage program available to low-income individuals and families.
 It may seem difficult at first to tell these two programs apart.
 However, one key difference should be noted.
-While the requirements to be eligible for Medicaid are strictly defined, any U.S. citizen over 65 has access to Medicare.
+While the requirements to be eligible for Medicaid are strictly defined, Medicare is health insurance for people 65 or older or people with disabilities, End-Stage Renal Disease (ESRD), or ALS.

 What is Medicare?

-Medicare provides health care coverage to residents of the United States, who are 65 years of age or older, and people with specific disabilities.
-It is not related to income; instead, it relies on the taxes people pay during their careers.
+Medicare provides a federal health care insurance program to residents of the United States, who are 65 years of age or older, and people with specific disabilities or End-Stage Renal Disease (ESRD).
+Eligibility is not related to income; instead, it is primarily determined by age, disability status, or qualifying medical conditions, and eligibility may depend on work history and payroll taxes paid.
 The federal government oversees the Medicare program, so there is less variation between states than with Medicaid.

 The four parts of the program are administered slightly differently.
 You enroll in each one separately – or bundle them through Part C.